KushalMeghani1644/rust-enums/README.md

 ## 📂 Project Structure

-This code isn't vibe coded and AI was used for assistance to get rid of warnings in the code :D
+This code isn't vibe coded but AI was used for assistance to get rid of warnings in the code :D